20/08/2020 by Jakub 0 Comments

 The process of the purchase differs depending on the source of the flat you are buying, as it is not the same when you buy it from the developer and when you buy it second-hand.
 Let's start with the developer scenario.

-Finding a property from the developer can be done whether via a real estate agent or independently by checking the websites of the developers existent in your city.
-You can also sign for the developer's newsletter, as often they use this channel to inform customers about new investments or discounts.
+Finding a property from the developer can be done independently by checking the websites of the developers existent in your city or websites gathering information about the investments going on in the city, for example, investmap.pl, or with help of a real estate agent.
+You can also sign for the developers' newsletters, as often they use this channel to inform customers about new investments or discounts.
 It is wise to research the developer who is building the investment you are interested in, through online forums, etc. - to see what to expect later.
 Buying a flat from the developer via a mortgage gives you a kind of safety from this point of view as well, as the bank checks not only you and the flat itself but also the developer's reputation.

 After you already found the investment and particular flat that suits your needs, you need to contact/meet the developer to reserve it.
 At this point, the developer should also provide you with the Information Prospectus, in which they need to inform you about their company registry data and their experience (investments they already finished or are building).
 It should also include a description of the investment of your interest, the legal status of the land, the plans considering the plots surrounding it, etc. Besides that, Prospectus should contain a draft of the sales agreement and the rules around it, like the payments' schedule.
 It is recommended to consult this document with your mortgage broker or another specialist to make sure its content is meeting the standards of the market and will not jeopardize your mortgage application.